 Increased Pressure to Settle your Claim

 With the delays in the court schedule and tighter finances for many households where a breadwinner may have lost their job because of COVID-19, many personal injury victims are feeling increased pressure to settle their claims.
+COVID-19 impacts personal injury cases when addressing insurance agencies too.
 Insurance companies are also aware of this situation, and many of them are trying to drag things out so claimants are more motivated to settle for a very low amount.

-If you or a loved one suffered injury because of the negligent or reckless actions of another party, do not put off obtaining legal help because of the COVID-19 pandemic.
-Ross Moore Law is here for you, and we are ready to go to work immediately on your claim.
-For a free consultation and case assessment, message us online or call our office today at (404) 905-3146.
-We look forward to serving you!
+If you or a loved one suffered an accident injury because of the negligent or reckless actions of another party, do not put off obtaining legal help because of the COVID-19 pandemic.
+Attorney Ross Moore is here for you and we are ready to go to work immediately on your accident claim.

 Our Atlanta personal injury law firm offers a track record of successfully managing car accident, truck accident, boating accident, motorcycle accident, wrongful death, catastrophic injury and other personal injury claims throughout Fulton County & the greater state of Georgia.

 With experienced legal advice and legal representation, Ross Moore Law is ready to manage your accident claim so get your initial free consultation today!